 - I highly recommend serving these with just a touch of butter and honey.

-- Will keep in an airtight container for up to a couple days.
+- Will keep in an airtight container for up to a couple of days.
 Store in the freezer to keep longer.

 * Recipe heavily adapted from Iowa Girl Eats.